act-rules/act-rules.github.io/descriptive-link-5effbb.md

 #### Failed Example 2

-Accessible name, together with the absence of programatically determined link context, does not describe the purpose of the link.
+The accessible name, together with the absence of programatically determined link context, does not describe the purpose of the link.

 ```html
 <a href="#main" aria-label="Go"></a>